A resolution was announced Tuesday in litigation over the alleged discriminatory housing practices of a Northern Michigan summer community.

 Sarah Prescott is an attorney representing the Bay View members behind the suit.
 She said she believes the threat of a Justice Department lawsuit brought Bay View to the table.

-“The backbone of the resolution is that Bay View’s bylaws and articles of incorporation will be amended to forever prevent the kind of religious discrimination that has been going on,” she said.
+“The backbone of the resolution is that Bay View’s bylaws and articles of incorporation will be amended to forever prevent the kind of religious descrimination that has been going on,” she said.

 As part of the agreement the Federal Government will monitor Bay View’s housing transactions for the next five years.